billhennessy/hennessysview2020/content/posts/a-rebellion-is-brewing.md

 Until...something "bad" happens.
 Then something worse.
 And again.
 Until, finally, one side is defeated.

-Leftists politicians have used the Coronavirus as an excuse to impose a totalitarian regime.
+Leftist politicians have used the Coronavirus as an excuse to impose totalitarian regimes.
 In the process, they destroyed the comfortable prosperity Americans have enjoyed since Donald Trump's election.
-In other words, the left has taken away the opiate of the masses: money, food, and amusements.
+These leftists have stripped away the comforts that normally keep people docile and tolerant: money, food, and amusements.
 Bread and circuses.
-And hope for a brighter future.
+And the hope of a brighter tomorrow.

 When you take away hope and comfort, you leave people a stark choice: fight or die.